OCsonic/basil-overlay/README.md

 ```

 ## Overlay features
-Tools for managing a gentoo system easier
+- Tools for managing a gentoo system easier

-OpenRC services for things that dont already have them in their officiaul package
+- OpenRC services for things that dont already have them in their official package

-~~Moves app-editors/vscode and app-editors/vscodium to app-editors/vscode-bin and app-editors/vscodium-bin~~ (next update)
+- ~~Moves app-editors/vscode and app-editors/vscodium to app-editors/vscode-bin and app-editors/vscodium-bin~~ (next update)

-~~Replaces app-editors/vscode and app-editors/vscodium with actual source pakages instead of binary packages~~ (next update)
+- ~~Replaces app-editors/vscode and app-editors/vscodium with actual source pakages instead of binary packages~~ (next update)

 ## Contributing
 Check out [TODO.md](./TODO.md) to see where you can help!